Mulubrhan21/portifloprojects/README.md

-# portifloprojects
+# portifloprojects: for my portfolio projects have done
+it consists :
-This is the sql scripts which i made on the covid datas for my portfolio projects
+sql scripts which i made on the covid data
+Power Bi: data professional survey